NervesJP/docker-nerves/README.md

 $ docker run -it -w /workspace -v ${PWD}:/workspace docker-nerves
 ```

-It is also efficient to mount ElixirNerves related setting directories, such as `.hex/`, `.nerves/` and `.ssh/`.
+It is also efficient to mount Elixir/Nerves related setting directories, such as `.hex/`, `.nerves/` and `.ssh/`.
 Following is an example to bind setting files between `${HOME}` on both the host and the image.

 ```Shell